 There are strong opportunities for fisheries to adopt terms and concepts commonly used to describe resilient management in agricultural systems.
 Demonstrating parallels between sustainable fisheries and agriculture can support better communication between fisheries and agricultural funders, and increase the visibility of best practice fisheries management in policy and funding decisions.

 There are clear parallels between resilient management of fisheries and agriculture at the level of broad objectives, specific practices and associated outcomes.
 This provides an opportunity to increase the visibility of fisheries as a key component of sustainable food systems.
-Evidence of parallels between fisheries, and those who have historically focused on terrestrial agriculture, including funding bodies and policymakers.
+Evidence of parallels between fisheries and agriculture can support improved communication between actors working primarily on fisheries, and those who have historically focused on terrestrial agriculture, including funding bodies and policymakers.